You wake up in the middle of the night with stomach cramps, clutch a pillow and

 are hard for them to digest.
 This is called a food intolerance.
 For

-intolerance have a tough time digesting lactose, a type of sugar found in milk
+have a tough time digesting lactose, a type of sugar found in milk and other dairy

-allergy is different, and some can be very serious.
-Food allergies can
+is different, and some can be very serious.
+Food allergies can cause immune

-that can harm the body.
-Someone with a food allergy must always avoid that food.
+system reactions that can harm the body.
+Someone with a food allergy must always

 Appendicitis.
 If the pain starts by your belly button and then